adambard/learnxinyminutes-docs/csharp.html.markdown

         // It's also possible to define custom Indexers on objects.
         // All though this is not entirely useful in this example, you
-        // could do bicycle[0] which yields "chris" to get the first passenger or
+        // could do bicycle[0] which returns "chris" to get the first passenger or
         // bicycle[1] = "lisa" to set the passenger. (of this apparent quattrocycle) private string[] passengers = { "chris", "phil", "darren", "regina" };